linode/docs/docs/databases/oracle/oracle-11g-express-edition-on-ubuntu-14-tallona.md

         sudo service oracle-xe start

-7. Add user username to group dba using the command.
+7. Add user to group dba using the command.

         sudo usermod -a -G dba ubuntu